Conflict-Based Search for Multi-Agent Path Finding with Elevators: Conclusions and Future Work

 \subsubsection{Success Rates}

-Fig.~\ref{fig:resultall}~(a), (d) show the success rates (i.e., the rate of instances solved by each algorithm within 60 seconds) for the CBS, CBS+EC, CBS+MDD-E, and CBS+EC+MDD-E methods.
-Overall, it is evident that incorporating EC into the algorithms often improves the success rate within the same time limit.
+Fig.~\ref{fig:resultall}~(a), (d) show the success rates (i.e., the rate of instances solved by each algorithm within 60 seconds) for the algorithms.
+Incorporating EC into the algorithms often improves the success rate within the same time limit.
 The introduction of MDD-E alone brings limited improvement and may even perform worse than CBS when $N \geq 11$.
 This is because, as the number of agents increases, conflicts become more frequent, and the computational overhead of MDD-E in the conflict selection process restricts the number of conflicts that can be resolved within the time limit.
-The computational overhead of MDD-E is often larger for agents with long paths, which is often the case since the agents need to take the elevator to move across multiple floors.
+The computational overhead of MDD-E is often larger for agents with long paths, which is often the case since the agents take the elevator to move across multiple floors.

 MDD-E demonstrates its advantages when combined with more efficient constraint-handling techniques (e.g., EC).
-For instance, on the \texttt{random-16-16-10} map, compared with CBS+EC, CBS+EC+MDD-E achieves a higher success rate.
-This is because, based on EC efficiently resolving conflicts and reducing the repeated occurrence of the same elevator conflicts, MDD-E can further guide the conflict selection process by classifying conflicts, thereby improving the success rate.
+For instance, on the \texttt{random-16-16-10} map, CBS+EC+MDD-E achieves a higher success rate than CBS+EC.
+This is because, with EC efficiently resolving conflicts, MDD-E can further guide the conflict selection process by classifying conflicts, thereby improving the success rate.
 However, on the \texttt{random-8-8-10} map, this improvement is less pronounced.
-In particular, when $N=14$, there even exist cases where the success rate of CBS+EC+MDD-E is lower than that of CBS+EC.
+In particular, when $N=14$, the success rate of CBS+EC+MDD-E is lower than that of CBS+EC in some cases.
 This is because, with the same number of agents, conflicts are denser on the smaller map and the additional overhead of MDD-E leads to more timeouts.
-Furthermore, compared with CBS+MDD-E, CBS+EC+MDD-E achieves a much higher success rate due to the more effective constraint-handling method.
+Furthermore, compared with CBS+MDD-E, CBS+EC+MDD-E achieves higher success rates due to EC.
 In fact, on both maps, CBS+EC+MDD-E achieves a success rate that is up to around 40\% higher than CBS+MDD-E.